halmasieh/jarvis_data_eng_HomaAlmasieh/linux_sql/README.md

 - Created bash script to parse hardware specifications

 `./Scripts/host_usage.sh`
-- d bash script to parse resource usage data
+- Created bash script to parse resource usage data

 - Used `crontab` to parse resource usage and send data to database every one minute.